 Writing is a critical part of the work process, be it an invoice, or a piece of content that will soon be published, or step-by-step instructions for performing specific kinds of tasks.

-Microsoft Office Word is cool as it has a lot of features for all-encompassing work with documents.
-The only disappointing thing – it’s stuck on your computer.
+Microsoft Word is cool as it has a lot of features for all-encompassing work with documents.
+The only disappointing thing is, it’s stuck on your computer.
 You can’t share any document via a link.
 When you create documents for a team or to send it to a chief editor, there is always a possibility you will want to change something later.
-As a result, one document will be sent again and again.
+As a result, one document will be resent again and again.
 Your PC will be filled with hundreds of docx. files.

 There is a web version of OFFICE 365 SUITE.
 It’s free and connected with your Microsoft account.
 It comprises all services of the original Office pack, but the functionality is significantly cut.

 All your documents will be saved on OneDrive and everyone who receives a link to a document will be able to edit it.

 In my opinion, this is one of the most comfortable services for those who work with words and documents.
 It’s free of charge and free of ads.
 Create a Google account and you will have access to everything inside.

 Google Docs is not as full in functionality as Microsoft Word.
 However, it has all the basic features you need while creating your copy.
 It will save everything on Google Drive and you won’t need to click on the “Save” button every second as Google automatically saves any changes.